sk2111/tech-docs/tech-docs/docs/tech/devops/Section 3/slide4.md

 # Understanding Resource Requests & Limits

 1. Let's imagine you have a pod running in a K8's
 2. Every pod will consume a certain amount of CPU and memory resources from the node it is scheduled on.
 3. Let's say your pod is consuming 1 CPU and 256MB memory.And there is a memory leak in your application which is causing the pod to consume more memory over time.
 4. What will happen when the pod exceeds the available memory on the node?
-5. The pod will be terminated by the K8's scheduler and will be restarted again.
+5. The pod will be terminated by the K8's scheduler and will be restarted again & also node resources will be affected.
 6. To prevent this from happening, we can set `resource requests` and `resource limits` for the pod.
 7. `Resource Requests` specify the minimum amount of CPU and memory resources that a pod needs to run.
 8. `Resource Limits` specify the maximum amount of CPU and memory resources that a pod can use.
 9. By setting resource requests and limits, we can ensure that the pod has enough resources to run without being terminated due to resource exhaustion.

 :::tip

 1. When memory limit is reached, the pod will be terminated with an "Out of Memory" (OOM) error.
 2. When CPU limit is reached, the pod will be throttled, meaning it will be allowed to use only a certain percentage of CPU time.
    And you will see a drop in performance.
 3. Kubernetes does this to ensure that no single pod can monopolize the resources of a node, which could lead to resource starvation for other pods running on the same node.

 :::